u-boot/u-boot/doc/develop/bootstd/script.rst

 `filename-prefixes` property in the bootstd device.

-For a network device, the filename is obtained from the `boot_script_dhcp` environment variable and the file is read using tftp.
-It must be in the top-level directory of the tftp server.
+For a network device, the filename is obtained from the `boot_script_dhcp` environment variable.
+By setting the `ip_dyn` environment variable it can be decided if dynamic ip (dhcp command) or static ip (tftp command) is used for reading the file.
+By default dhcp is used.
+The file must be in the top-level directory of the tftp server.

 In either case (file or network), the bootmeth searches for the file and creates a bootflow if found.
 The bootmeth searches for "boot.scr.uimg" first, then